Finding an Internship: Digital Media & Journalism

 - Your supervisor must agree to give feedback about your experience by filling out a mid and final evaluation.

-- Telecommuting or virtual internships are possible.
-They should usually be paid.
-Contact the faculty internship advisor, John Rost at email@example.com about current applicable laws and regulations.
+- Virtual internships are possible—Contact Prof. John Rost at firstname.lastname@example.org about applicable laws and regulations.

-- All internship opportunities are evaluated in light of The Liberty Way – Student Honor Code.
-While it is expected that Liberty students uphold the Code regardless of their location, no internship site will be approved that may encourage a violation of the Code.
+- All internship opportunities are evaluated considering The Liberty Way – Student Honor Code.
+While Liberty students are expected to uphold the Code regardless of their location, internship sites will not be approved if they may cause the student to violate the honor code.